 - Swap M&M’s with dried fruit.

-- Add sprinkles for extra holiday cheer!
+- Add holiday sprinkles for extra Christmas cheer!

 - For a more adult version, swap the peanut for cashews or macadamia nuts and the M&M’s for Craisins or dried cherries.